3.6 Spacewar! States and Behaviors

 Controls

-A space ship controlled by the player understands messages to adjust its direction and acceleration16:
+A spaceship controlled by the player understands messages to adjust its direction and acceleration17:

 Direction.
 The ship’s heading is controlled with the #left and #right messages.
 The former decrements the heading by 0.1 and the latter increments it by 0.1.

-CuisLogo Write two methods named left and right to shift the ship heading of 0.1 accordingly to the indications above.
+CuisLogo Write two methods named left and right to shift the ship heading of 0.1 according to the indications above.

 Exercise 3.12: Methods to control ship heading

 Acceleration.
-When the #push message is sent to the ship, the engines are ignited and an internal acceleration of 10 units of acceleration is applied to the ship.
+When the #push message is sent to the ship, the engines are ignited, and an internal acceleration of 10 units of acceleration are applied to the ship.
 When the #unpush message is sent, the acceleration stops.

-CuisLogo Write two methods named push and unpush to adjust the ship inner acceleration accordingly to the indications above.
+CuisLogo Write two methods named push and unpush to adjust the ship’s inner acceleration according to the indications above.

 Exercise 3.13: Methods to control ship acceleration